 Ease into each workout with gentle, specific movements.
 Preparing your muscles for the hard work ahead can reduce your risk of injury.

-Example: Start your run with a slow jog, then pause briefly to stretch your legs.
+Example: Start your run with a slow jog, then incorporate dynamic stretches to actively warm up the muscles (try to avoid long hold/static stretches before your workout).

 Vary your training and be challenged by interesting workouts by trying: